On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Model Sketch

 \subsection{Atomic and implemented registers}

 A register is \emph{atomic} if its read and write operations are \emph{instantaneous} (i.e., indivisible); each read must return the value of the last write that precedes it, or the initial value of the register if no such write~exists.

 Roughly speaking, the \emph{implementation} of a register from a set of ``base'' registers is given by read/write procedures that each process can execute to read/write the implemented register; these procedures can access the given base registers (which, intuitively, may be less ``powerful'' than the implemented register).
-So each operation on an implemented register \emph{spans an interval} that starts with an \emph{invocation} (a procedure call) and completes with sa corresponding \emph{response} (a value returned by the procedure).
+So each operation on an implemented register \emph{spans an interval} that starts with an \emph{invocation} (a procedure call) and completes with a corresponding \emph{response} (a value returned by the procedure).
+Note that a process executes steps of a register implementation only when it executes its \emph{own} operations on the register, i.e., only within the intervals of these operations.

-A register implementation is \emph{wait-free}~\cite{anderson1990,Herlihy88,Jayanti1998} if it guarantees that every operation invoked by a correct process completes with a response.